Management behavioural competency (PDF, 91 MB)

 - Depicts impeccable judgement; takes educated risks and makes innovative and creative decisions when pursuing and implementing new approaches and strategies.

 - Makes and implements strategic decisions based on principles, values and sound business arguments.

 - Champions initiatives with significant potential paybacks, and possible adverse consequences, based on an assessment of the risks and benefits, such as overall business impact, etc.

-- Integrates risk management into program/portfolio management and organizational planning.
+- Integrates risk management into program/research centre management and organizational planning.